 Sometimes we lie in wait for a shot we can see in our minds to materialize in reality.
 The scene is set, the subject awaits.
 This takes a little time.
 It also takes time for guests to warm up to us and get used to having a stranger around.

 The best candids just happen in the shuffle – while everyone’s sitting around in the getting ready room, while folks are walking from the ceremony to cocktail hour, chilling and chatting, during speeches or while playing games.
+If you are preparing your own plans for your wedding day, my indispensable guide linked below can help!

 5. Tell guests (or at least those closest to you) that your photographer will be working candidly